bitlank/upordown/PROJECT.md

 |--------|------|-------------|
 | `migration_id` | INT (PRIMARY KEY AUTO INCREMENT) | Unique migration identifier |
 | `applied_at` | DATETIME | Timestamp when the migration was applied |

----

-### Database Access

-**Migrations**

-- A very simple migration runner job is executed on each startup
-  - It queries the latest applied migration from the `schema_history` table
-  - Applies missing migrations one by one
-  - Migration scripts are stored inline as multi-line string constants

-**Queries**

--Queries are implemented in raw SQL without any ORM or query builder -A connection pool is utilized with parameterized queries to avoid SQL injections

----

 ## Deployment